Asian American and Pacific Islander History & Culture in Orlando

 Le House Vietnamese Restaurant: Part of downtown Orlando’s Church Street district, this concept offers fresh, affordable dishes that originate from the owners’ hometowns of Ninh Hoa and Nha Trang in Vietnam.

-Pho Hoa: Part of a casual chain, this restaurant in Orlando’s Milk District close to downtown serves traditional pho (noodle soup).
+Pho Hoa: Part of a casual chain, this restaurant in The Milk District close to downtown serves traditional pho (noodle soup).

-Saigon Noodle and Grill: Head to Orlando’s Milk District for traditional Vietnamese dishes at this family-run eatery.
+Saigon Noodle and Grill: Head to The Milk District for traditional Vietnamese dishes at this family-run eatery, which was featured on Food Network’s Diners, Drive-Ins and Dives.

 Sun Pearl Bakery: This gourmet pastry shop creates pastries, cakes and desserts that blend Taiwanese traditions with modern flavors.